scvalex/ltc/docs/final.md

 AMQP\footnote{Advanced Message Queuing Protocol}, and is a generalization of the approaches of MySQL and PostgreSQL.
-Oracle Streams provides a mechanism for Oracle databases to publish and to subscribe to events \citep{oracle:streams}.
+Oracle Streams provides a mechanism for Oracle databases to publish and to subscribe to events such as changes to the data
+\citep{oracle:streams}.
 Although this scheme could work in an asynchronous fashion, it still requires stable lossless connections between databases.

 Oracle Database's clustering
 solution\footnote{\url{http://www.oracle.com/technetwork/products/clustering/overview/index.html}}